 As Shanghai's most recognizable landmark, the Oriental Pearl TV Tower occupies a prominent place on the city's landscape.
-Standing tall in the Pudong district, the structure features one revolving restaurant, three legs, 11 spheres, and 15 observatory levels.
+Standing tall in the Pudong district, the structure features one revolving restaurant, three legs, 11 spheres and multiple observatory levels.
 The most thrilling viewpoints are from the "Space Module" – the highest observation deck, sitting a staggering 1,148 feet above the ground.
-One TripAdvisor user says, "At the top there is an opportunity to walk round the tower on a glass bottom walkway which gives the opportunity for some really amazing photos."
 The Shanghai Municipal History Museum also resides here and merits a quick visit.

-You can reach the base of the tower from the Lujiazui metro station on line 2.
+You can reach the base of the tower from the Lujiazui metro station.
 For more information, consult our guide to Getting Around Shanghai.
-Admission varies depending on where exactly you'd like to go; however, the ticket that will get you into all the observation decks and museum goes for 150 CNY (about $24 USD).
-The Oriental Pearl TV Tower welcomes visitors from 8:30 a.m. to 9:30 p.m. every day.
+Admission varies depending on where you'd like to go; however, the ticket that will get you into all the observation decks and museum will set you back 220 yuan (about $33).
+The Oriental Pearl TV Tower welcomes visitors daily from 8:30 a.m. to 9:30 p.m.